Yang1Bai/Yang1Bai/README.md

 - 👀 I’m interested in ML in materials for a better world
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on ML in materials science, especially green energy relavents
-- 📫 How to reach me bai_yang@imre.a-star.edu.sg
+- 📫 How to reach me yangb.bai@utoronto.ca

 <!---
 Yang1Bai/Yang1Bai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.